muhammedfatih/citymanagementapi/readme.md

 Things can be improved:

-* Unit tests for frontend
+* Unit tests can be written for frontend.
-* UserRole definition and allowing only eligible users to update city informations
+* Updating city information can be up to UserRole definitions.
-* Endpoint information in the frontend can be moved to
+* Endpoint information in the frontend can be moved to a config file.
+* More persistent database system can be used.
+* In city update screen, can be a drag drop photo upload component.